AlexPushilov/Python_Projects/README.md

-# Python_Projects
+# Python_Func

-This is my repository where I will be store my little projects
+In this repository I will store my functions